Cameron Echols-Luper: Professional career

 Echols-Luper was signed to the practice roster of the BC Lions of the CFL on September 10, 2019.
 He was released on October 9, but later signed to a futures contract on October 29, 2019.
 The 2020 CFL season was cancelled due to the COVID-19 pandemic, and Echols-Luper became a free agent in February 2021.
 He played for the Sea Lions of The Spring League in 2021, catching 13 passes for 193 yards.

 On April 1, 2022, Echols-Luper signed with the New Jersey Generals of the United States Football League (USFL).
 He played in eight games in 2022, recording three receptions for 38 yards, one rushing attempt for a 24-yard touchdown, and 26 kickoff returns for 748 yards.
 He appeared in all 10 games in 2023, catching 23 passes for 295 yards and two touchdowns while also returning eight kickoffs for 255 yards and one touchdown.
 Echols-Luper was named the Special Teams Player of the Week for Week 9 of the 2023 season after returning the opening kickoff 85 yards for a touchdown.
 He became a free agent on October 1, 2023.

 Echols-Luper was signed by the New Orleans Breakers of the USFL on October 4, 2023.
-The Breakers were not included in the merger of the XFL and USFL that formed the new United Football League.
+The Breakers were not included in the merger of the XFL and USFL that formed the new United Football League (UFL).

 Echols-Luper signed with the Calgary Stampeders of the CFL on January 31, 2024.
 After a season-ending injury to starting wide receiver Malik Henry, and with Echols-Luper having led the team with 229 receiving yards during the preseason, Echols-Luper ended up making the team's regular season roster.
 He was moved between the active roster, 1-game injured list, and practice roster several times during the 2024 season.
 Overall, he dressed in 12 games, all starts, for the Stampeders that season, totaling 31 receptions for 363 yards and four touchdowns, 12 punt returns for 109 yards, and eight kickoff returns for 181 yards.
 He was with the team in training camp in 2025, but was part of the final roster cuts on June 1, 2025.

 On August 25, 2025, Echols-Luper was signed to the practice roster of the CFL's Winnipeg Blue Bombers.
+He was promoted to the active roster on October 24 and played in one game, catching two passes for eight yards on four targets.
+He was moved back to the practice roster on October 31, and placed on the injured list on November 1.
+Echols-Luper was released by the Blue Bombers on December 23, 2025.

+In January 2026, Echols-Luper was selected by the Birmingham Stallions in the 2026 UFL draft.
+He was released by the Stallions in March 2026 before the start of the regular season.
+Thereafter, he signed with the San Antonio Toros of the upstart Continental Football League for the 2026 season.